 - Trauma to the eye

-As the cataract progresses, the following may occur:
+As the cataract progresses, the following symptoms become more apparent:

 - Sensitivity to light and glare

 - Difficulty seeing the street signs at a distance

 - Difficulty recognising people as they walk towards you

 - Reduced brightness

 Only cataracts that are causing problems require treatment.
 The only way to effectively treat a cataract is with surgery.
 Drops or laser surgery alone will not treat the cataract.
 Once a cataract starts to form, the process cannot be reversed or slowed down.
 Cataract surgery is done under light sedation and local anaesthetic.
 You will not feel or see the surgery.Read More

 Cataract surgery takes place at our on-site day hospital.
 The anaesthetist will administer the sedation to ensure that you will be asleep while the local anaetheitc is injected.
 This way, you remain comfortable from start to finish.